letscook1/project2/README.md

 # MarketPlace
 An Ecommerce Marketplace based off of a store inventory and user database that allows a user to place an order for items/services and checkout.

-## Presentation:

-We initially planned on building a game, but switched over to something with more real-world applications.

-So, we built an online store with a full shopping experience.

-Users must be logged in to add items to their cart.

-Once a user is registered and logged in, they can edit their account info, add items to their cart and checkout.

-We included a session store in our database so users will remain logged in even if the server is restarted... logging them out only when they've clicked Logout.

-User passwords are hashed and salted before they are added to the database.

-We included 4 new npm packages as our new technologies:
-* passport and express-session to create, use and manage user sessions
-* connect-session-sequelize to save sessions to the database
-* validator for input validation

----

 ## What the project does:

 *